Configuring Data Relationship

 Bold BI does not support direct many-to-many relationships.
 However, this can be achieved manually using the Join option in the data design view.

-Relationship has been not supported for the code view mode.
+Relationship has been not supported for the code view mode and data preview.

 NOTE: Based on the relationships, data can be fetched from the server.
 For example, if there are three tables and two relationships among them, and a widget is configured with three aggregation columns from each table, then distinct related columns can be fetched separately, and multiple columns can be retrieved independently.
 As a result, two or more queries will be executed.